remmmi/WooCommerce-Cart-REST-API/NEXT_CHANGELOG.md

 `https://your.store/?cocart-load-cart={cart_key}&c_hash={cart_hash}`

+> Developer note: By default, both the cart and checkout pages are still accessible to support the feature "Load cart from Session".

 #### Developers

+##### New Filters

 * Introduced new filter `cocart_load_cart_from_session` allows you to decide if the cart should load user meta when initialized.
 * Introduced new filter `cocart_load_cart_redirect_home` allows you to change where to redirect should loading the cart fail.